0BAB1/python_to_fpga_course/Lab 3 : Porting to Zynq FPGA Manually/readme.md

-# LAB 3 Preentation
+# LAB 3 Presentation

-FINN Provides a very neat runtie environement based on Zynq.
+FINN Provides a very neat runtie environement based on Pynq.

-However, you might want to run inference on other, unsuported board (Zynq based).
+However, you might want to run inference on other (unsuported) FPGA boards.

 To do so, we will go over various techniques to make it work.